 Portland, OR, Schools with Cooking Classes

-- Nine miles from downtown Portland, Clark College, in Vancouver, Washington, offers the greatest number of cooking facilities and learning options for cooking-related fields in the region.
-It offers two certificates and two associate degree programs.
-Clark College's culinary arts programs have been recognized as best in the state by the National Restaurant Association.
+- Nine miles from downtown Portland, Clark College, in Vancouver, Washington, offers two certificates and two associate degree programs in cuisine, baking and pastry arts..

-- In addition to preparing students for cooking careers through a certificate and an associate degree program, Mount Hood Community College's cooking programs also help students prepare for work in related hospitality and tourism fields.
-This school is about 17 miles from downtown Portland.
+- In addition to preparing students for cooking careers through a certificate and an associate degree program, Pioneer Pacific College's cooking programs also help students prepare for work in related hospitality and tourism fields.

 Portland Community College